kunilovskaya/parcorp/README.md

 - make them more comparable and balanced
 - filter noise

-(2) produce corpus stats for structured and cleaned plain text collection
+(2) produce corpus stats for structured and cleaned plain text collection (or parsed texts)

 (3) parse the raw multi-lingual data structured as a tree of folders